 Some brands of watches print the battery size needed on the back of the watch.

-We find some customers try to replace the battery themselves and leave the battery out of the watch.
+We find some customers when trying to replace the battery themselves and leave the battery out of the watch.
 It’s really helpful to keep the battery in the watch if you bring it in for a replacement battery (or keep it separately).
 This way we can immediately see what size battery you will need.

 Reputable Watch Battery Brands